 DPSS content is rigorous, but we accommodate participants of all backgrounds.
 There are no prerequisites for this program.
 If you're new to data analytics, expect to dedicate approximately 12-15 hours per week.
 For those who have taken some statistics and/or R programming courses, plan for around 8-12 hours per week.
 If you already possess a working knowledge of statistical concepts and the R programming language, you can typically commit 6-8 hours per week.
 Our aim is to provide support and guidance to help you succeed, regardless of your prior experience.

 While full funding is not available for the DPSS program, merit-based scholarships are awarded to eligible applicants.
 Applying early can significantly benefit your chances of receiving financial support.
-Apply by the January 23 Early Action deadline is highly encouraged to increase your scholarship potential

 There is no additional application document required to request being considered for scholarship.